ResearchComputing/Documentation/docs/open_ondemand/llm_chat_interface.md

 ### GPU memory (VRAM) and model size

 Every LLM Chat Interface session runs on **GPU hardware**.
-The preset configuration requests **one GPU** (`gpu:1`).
+The preset configuration requests **one GPU**.
 Custom configurations also **require** at least one GPU in **gres**.

 Large language models load into GPU video memory (VRAM).
 Important constraints:

 - **Larger models use more VRAM.** A model's parameter size (shown in the model selector) is a rough guide: multi-billion-parameter models need substantially more memory than smaller ones.
-- **Only one GPU is allocated by default.** Very large models may fail to load, run slowly, or return errors if they exceed available VRAM on the assigned node.
+- **Only one GPU is allocated by default in custom configuration.** Very large models may fail to load, run slowly, or return errors if they exceed available VRAM on the assigned node.
 - **Vision models and long contexts increase memory pressure.** Attaching images, long PDFs, or maintaining a long conversation history all consume context window space and can contribute to out-of-memory failures or empty responses.

 ```{important}
 This assistant was **not** trained on [CU Research Computing (CURC) documentation](https://curc.readthedocs.io).
 It does **not** have reliable, up-to-date knowledge of CURC-specific systems, policies, or procedures.
 The model may produce plausible-sounding but **incorrect** answers for system specific topics. **Always verify** CURC-specific information against official documentation.
 ```

 ### Other limitations

 - **Context window.** The backend uses a large but finite context window (32,768 tokens).
 Extremely long files, many attachments, or very long threads may be truncated or cause degraded responses.
 - **Not for sensitive or regulated data.** Do not paste export-controlled, HIPAA, or other restricted data into the chat.
 Treat prompts and attachments as you would any shared compute resource.
-- **Resuming old threads** reloads conversation text but does not re-inject large file bodies from earlier turns; re-attach files if you need the model to see them again.
+- **Resuming old threads** reloads conversation text but does not re-inject large files from previous conversations; re-attach the files if you need the model to see them again.

 ## Use cases